whyayen/Simulate-Air-Cleaner-and-using-AWS-IoT/README.md

 7.32.
 Back to MQTT.fx, type **device/aircleaner** and change the pm value to **20**, and air quality to **GREEN**, then **Publish**.

 7.33.
-You can go back the thing shadow to see the desire state is change to OFF.
+You can go back the thing shadow to see the desired state is changed to OFF.

 ![18.png](/images/18.png)

-### Use Scripts to test the all work flow
+### Use Scripts to test all workflow

 8.1.
 In MQTT.fx, click **Scripts**, then click **Edit**.

 8.2.
 Copy **air_cleaner_test.js** code and paste it to switch_fountain_test.js, save and close it.

 8.3.
 Now you can click **Execute** to see how shadow change, and the workflow.
-The scripts will let MQTT.fx send message every second.
+The scripts will let MQTT.fx send a message every second.

 ## Conclusion